potatoqualitee/ogimage/README.md

 # og:image

-This action dynamically generates Open Graph images (OG:Image) from template files for mini little webpages.
-This is useful for giving your links more context on Twitter and more.
+This action dynamically generates Open Graph images (OG:Image) from template files.
+This is useful for giving your links more context on social media such as Twitter and LinkedIn.

 With some CSS finesse, you too can auto-generate your own OG images like GitHub does.

 <center><img src="https://opengraph.githubassets.com/f1ac5cee6a934fa04d2fc7fbd76084a5343347798d1e9213d9c367eeecf73761/dataplat/dbatools"></center>

-So when people post them to places like Twitter or LinkedIn, they are informative and look great:
+So when people posts links to your site, they are informative and look great:

 <center><img src="https://user-images.githubusercontent.com/8278033/179485407-b721d755-92f2-4850-82b0-9a019c0b1917.png"></center>

-If you'd like to see how GitHub does it, you can check out their article: [A framework for building Open Graph images](https://github.blog/2021-06-22-framework-building-open-graph-images/).
+This action uses [pandoc](https://pandoc.org/) to convert the files into an all-in-one webpage and [Microsoft Playwright](https://github.com/microsoft/playwright) to take a "screenshot" which is a 1200x630 image.

 ## How does it work?

-Basically, you **create a markdown or html template** with phrases to replace like <br/>
+Basically, you **create a markdown or html template** with phrases to replace like `--AUTHOR--` or `--TITLE--`.
---AUTHOR-- or --TITLE--.

 ```
 <div class="title">--TITLE--</div>